Unite your design background with world-renowned managerial and leadership expertise.

 Both documents can be uploaded as either a PDF or word document to the application form.
 Professional achievement and organizational responsibility are the main criteria for admission.
 There are no previous formal education requirements for admission.
 Acceptance is subject to the approval of the Yale School of Management Executive Education program committee.
 Applications are reviewed in the order they are received, and you can expect to be notified within 1-2 weeks from submitting a completed application.

-If you have any questions about applying, please contact Xiuling Li, Managing Director of Learning Partnerships.
+If you have any questions about applying, please contact Joanne Legler, Senior Director of Learning Partnerships.

 Payment

 Upon acceptance, you will be prompted for your payment preference.
-Course materials are distributed when the Learning Platform is live and once payment is received in full.
-We recommend completing some pre-work before attending to get the most benefit from the experience.
+Prior to the start of the program, you will gain access to the online learning platform.
+We strongly recommend completing the necessary pre-work assignments before the program begins to get the most benefit from the experience.

 Download the sample justification letter to guide conversations with an employer about fee assistance.